February 11, 2026 | By: Lori Graham |Exemptions, Taxes

 Frequently Asked Questions

-- How much do you save with a homestead exemption?
+How much do you save with a homestead exemption?

 The amount a person can save with a homestead exemption in Texas depends on the value of your home and the area it is located.
-Section 11.13 (b) of the Texas tax code requires public school districts to offer a $25,000 exemption on residence homesteads (primary residences) located within their districts.
-Depending on where you live, you might also qualify for a separate exemption of up to $20,000.
-As a result, homestead exemptions in Texas can save homeowners hundreds or even thousands of dollars on their property tax bill.
+Section 11.13 (b) of the Texas tax code requires public school districts to offer a $140,000 exemption on residence homesteads (primary residences) located within their districts.
+There’s also an additional exemption of up to $60,000 if an adult is disabled or at least 65 years old.

-- What does it mean to be homestead exempt?
+What does it mean to be homestead exempt?

-- Do I need to apply for a homestead exemption every year?
+Do I need to apply for a homestead exemption every year?

-- How to apply for a homestead exemption?
+How to apply for a homestead exemption

-- Does a homestead in Texas lower property tax?
+Does a homestead in Texas lower property tax?

 Yes.
 The exemption lowers the amount of your home’s value that’s subject to taxation.
 Since there is no state property tax in Texas, the amount you’ll save in property taxes depends on your specific county’s local taxation rate.